rjtp5670/imageClassification/README.md

 - Desgined by David Park
 - Contact: rjtp5670@gmail.com

-This is my personal AI project aimed at exploring the world of AI.
+This is the first AI project aimed at exploring the world of AI.
 Honestly, I have no background knowledge of AI and limited programming experience.
 As a result, most of the codes were not written from scratch by me.
 I am very grateful to my tutor, Junhee, for his significant assistance, and to the TensorFlow tutorials and Google search for their invaluable resources.

 I have done my best to add very detailed explanations based on my novice experience, hoping that this will help someone else understand the complex world of AI.